Hyuk Shin: Artist Discovery: Blackbear & DEAN

 Prior to his rise as a prominent artist, Matthew Tyler Musto (FKA blackbear), was discovered by Shin while he was working as a producer in Atlanta, Georgia.
 Recognizing Musto's potential as a songwriter and artist, Shin helped to craft and develop his sound.
 Musto would go on to co-write the smash single "Boyfriend" for superstar Justin Bieber in 2012.

 In 2012, Shin discovered and signed R&B artist Kwon Hyuk (FKA DEAN).
 Signed to Joombas initially as a songwriter and producer, Shin acknowledged DEAN's potential as an artist and together, began to develop and prepare his project.
-On July 13th, 2015, DEAN released his first single "I'm Not Sorry," featuring Grammy award winning artist Eric Bellinger.
+On July 13, 2015, DEAN released his first single "I'm Not Sorry," featuring Grammy award winning artist Eric Bellinger.
 The single gained significant attention as it was rare for a South Korean artist to release an international single in English prior to entering their home market.
-DEAN would go on to release several more singles featuring popular Korean hip-hop and R&B artists such as Zico, Crush, Dok2, and Gaeko leading up to the release of his debut EP 130 mood: TRBL on March 25th, 2016, which was executive produced by Shin.
+DEAN would go on to release several more singles featuring popular Korean hip-hop and R&B artists such as Zico, Crush, Dok2, and Gaeko leading up to the release of his debut EP 130 mood: TRBL on March 25, 2016, which was executive produced by Shin.
 The album has been highly regarded as one of the best Korean R&B releases in the 2010s, receiving praise from notable music editors such as Billboard's Jeff Benjamin.
 The EP was selected as one of the 10 Best K-Pop Albums of 2016 by Billboard.

 Partnership

 Warner Music Group

-IIn 2018, Shin launched 153 Entertainment Group in a joint-venture partnership with Warner Music Group.
+In 2018, Shin launched 153 Entertainment Group in a joint-venture partnership with Warner Music Group.
 153's first flagship artist in the new partnership is singer-songwriter NIve, who released his first single "Getaway" featuring independent artist JMSN on November 8, 2018.
 153 is continuing to grow its business into all facets of the music entertainment industry across Asia, including music publishing, music production, record label, artist management, and music education.

 Warner Chappell Music

 153/Joombas Publishing announces that it has entered a global publishing partnership with Warner Chappell Music in 2021, as 153/Joombas Publishing continues to bolster its roster and catalog, with a roster of nearly over 100 writers, 153/Joombas Publishing has become a key partner for Warner Chappell Music in K-Pop and the Asia territory at large.

-Warner Chappell provides access to a global network of creatives and services that look to help optimize 153/Joombas Publishing’s current resources and grow its reach.
+Warner Chappell provides access to a global network of creatives and services that look to help optimize 153/Joombas Publishing's current resources and grow its reach.
 In joining hands with Warner Chappell, 153/Joombas Publishing is poised to increase the range of diverse services that it can provide in the market.